India E-commerce Market: Industry Analysis and Forecast (2024-2030) by Type, Product Category and Region

 India E-commerce Market Overview

-2 The Department for Promotion of Industry and Internal Trade (DPIIT) is reportedly planning to use the Open Network for Digital Commerce (ONDC) to set protocols for cataloging, vendor discovery and price discovery in order to systematize the onboarding process of retailers on e-commerce platforms.
+2. The Department for Promotion of Industry and Internal Trade (DPIIT) is reportedly planning to use the Open Network for Digital Commerce (ONDC) to set protocols for cataloging, vendor discovery and price discovery to systematize the onboarding process of retailers on e-commerce platforms.

-3 National Retail Policy: The ease of doing business, rationalization of the license process, digitization of retail, focus on reforms and an open network for digital commerce are the five areas identified by the government.
-They state that offline retail and e-commerce are required to be administered in an integral manner.
+3. National Retail Policy: The ease of doing business, rationalization of the license process, digitization of retail, focus on reforms and an open network for digital commerce are the five areas identified by the government.
+They state that offline retail and e-commerce are required to be administered integrally.

 India E-commerce Market Regional Insights